Applying to what appears to be your dream job?

 Here are some ideas you can implement in our 100% free resume builder.

 Listing your professional accomplishments on your resume is a given.
-But as everyone does this, your resume can get stall quickly.
+But as everyone does this, your resume can get stale quickly.

 To stand out, include an interesting fact that’s not directly related to the job.
 Think of it as an “easter egg,” like in a movie or video game.

 Embrace what’s unique about you, but keep in mind it’s best not to include “hot” topics like politics or religion.
-Unless, of course, they relate to your industry!
+Unless, of course, they relate to your industry and you are certain the pun will land.

 2. Explain Your Work Style